 The holidays are approaching rapidly.
-Before you know it, the turkey decorations will be replaced with holiday music, and then bam: it’s January.
-For many companies, November and December can be a much more relaxed time of year – end of year goal-setting, a slower and more leisurely pace, uplifted spirits in the office, and holiday parties.
-But come January, the environment can be drastically disrupted by New Year turnover.
+For many companies, December can be a relaxed time of year-end of year goal-setting, a slower and more leisurely pace, uplifted spirits in the office, and holiday parties.
+But come January, the environment can be drastically disrupted by seasonal, New Year turnover.

 Turnover is an important piece of data for companies to pay attention to: according to a massive study on evidence-based practices in retention and turnover, reducing turnover rates is linked to sales growth and improved employee morale.
 But because of globalization and demographic shifts, it’s becoming more challenging, and therefore increasingly important, to retain key employees.

 And turnover isn’t just a morale-killer—it’s expensive.
 On top of the direct costs required to recruit and onboard a new employee, there are indirect costs of turnover to contend with, including loss of diversity, diminished quality of work while a role is open, and a higher risk of additional turnover.

 How much could your organization save on employee turnover each year?
 Use our Cost of Turnover Calculator to find out.

 Why does turnover spike in the New Year?

 There are plenty of reasons why turnover tends to increase in January: it’s when most organizations ramp up hiring, some people wait for their year-end bonuses before leaving, and many want to enjoy the holidays before starting their new job search.

 Additionally, employees may use the new year to reinvent themselves with a new role or, depending on the type of business, seasonal workers may be moving on as expected.
 Employees often think about new opportunities at the end of the calendar year, but when it comes to transitioning jobs, movement can be slow until Q1.